Kebaya: Lace kebaya

 In the 16th and 17th century, the craft of lacework came to Asia by way of Goa and became popular among the local people of coastal India, Sri Lanka, and Malacca.
 In Cocos Islands, the Cocos Malays modified the kebaya with European inspired elements especially the frill collar because textiles and clothes were brought by the Clunies-Ross family during the early 19th century.
 By the mid-19th century, wearing an outfit consisting of a white lace ornamented kebaya and a lavish batik sarong was regarded as a privilege of the European and Eurasian women in the Dutch East Indies.

-In 1872, the Dutch administration issued a rule which required every resident of the colony to use its ethnic clothing in public areas.
+In 1872, the Dutch administration issued a rule which required every resident of the colony to wear their ethnic clothing in public areas.
 The ordinance perhaps served as an effort to differentiate one individual from the others and identify someone of a specific ethnic group.
-From 1872 until 1920, kebaya had been adopted as the preferred women's clothing of the Dutch East Indies, either worn by native women, European and Eurasians.
+From 1872 until 1920, kebaya had been adopted as the preferred women's attire of the Dutch East Indies, either worn by native women, European and Eurasians.

 During this colonial period, the Dutch kebaya flourished in the Dutch East Indies, often using luxurious fabric embellished with imported white lace since it can block the tropics' hot air.
 On February 10, 1910, the colonial government issued a regulation for the Chinese Peranakan, an "equalization" that led the wealthy Peranakan women to wear kebaya and batik sarong similar to the Dutch and Indo women's.
 Thus, the Peranakan women began to wear white lace kebaya while the European and Eurasian women who used to prefer this style of kebaya started to shift to European clothing.

 By the early 20th century, the long kebaya has evolved and the new "short kebaya", shaped and length above the hip emerged in various colonial centres, mainly in Java and the Straits Settlements.
 During this time, long kebaya was seen as conservative and staid, worn only by the elderly women of the Peranakan community.
 As an option, the young Peranakans began to modify the form of a long kebaya and turned it into a short kebaya that the Europeans and Eurasians had adopted earlier.
 The Peranakans would often recycle the fabrics of their long kebayas into short kebayas.

 The short kebaya worn by Peranakan is a tighter-fitting sheer blouse as opposed to the loose-fitting, knee-length tunic of its predecessor.
 The earliest example of a short kebaya worn by the community is the lace kebaya.
-This style is noted with the outstanding use of popular European lace to trim along the front opening hems and sleeves.
+This style is noted for the outstanding use of popular European lace to trim along the front opening hems and sleeves.
 Similar to a long kebaya, it has no buttons and needs to be fastened with pins or brooches.
-Even though lace kebaya has existed since at least the early 19th century, worn primarily by the Europeans and Eurasians, but it was only a century later, the Peranakan women began to wear this type of kebaya.
+Even though lace kebaya has existed since at least the early 19th century, worn primarily by the Europeans and Eurasians, it was only a century later, the Peranakan women began to wear this type of kebaya.